mak-rayate/NLP-sentiment_analysis-model-deployment/README.md

-# NLP : text classification model creation using LSTM + deployment
+# NLP : Detection of depression and mental illness in Twitter using LSTM + deployment

 #### Deployment Link : https://nlplstm.herokuapp.com/